Install Alice

 curl -fsSL https://alicecaml.org/install.sh | sh

-For most users this should be sufficient for install Alice.
-Read on to learn more about different options for installing Alice.
+For most users this should be sufficient to install Alice.
+Read on to learn more about different installation options.

 By default the installer is interactive, however all the interactions can be skipped by passing command-line arguments.
 Command-line arguments can be passed to the installer like: